Valentine Penrose: Literary style and influences

-Valentine Penrose first encountered surrealism in the late 1920s.
-Penrose was one of the first of four women to become involved in the surrealist movement.
+Penrose first encountered surrealism in the late 1920s.
+She was one of the first of four women to become involved in the surrealist movement.
 Penrose was involved in the publication of Andre Breton's inaugural issue of La Révolution surréaliste; she was one of eight other women who were involved with the journal.
-Her first publication in the journal was a response to the 1929 Inquiry on love in La Révolution surréaliste no. 12.
+Her first publication in the journal was a response to the 1929 "Inquiry on love" in La Révolution surréaliste no. 12.

-Valentine Penrose wrote surrealist poetry, although she is perhaps best known for her biography of the serial killer Elizabeth Báthory (1560-1614).
-Her poetry reflects her experience of automatic writing, collage and painting techniques such as Max Ernst’s frottage and Wolfgang Paalen’s fumage.
+Penrose wrote surrealist poetry, although she is perhaps best known for her biography of the serial killer Elizabeth Báthory (1560-1614).
+Her poetry reflects her experience of automatic writing, collage and painting techniques such as Max Ernst's frottage and Wolfgang Paalen's fumage.
 It is said that her works stem from transgression and the reconstruction of defiance.
 For a female artist of her time it was unconventional for a woman to illustrate such erotic and violent works.
 The difference between Ernst and Penrose is that Ernst's work represents an over-dramatic dream sequence with dysfunctional and bizarre relationships whereas Penrose's illustrates the travels of two women and their erotic adventures.

 Penrose was interested in female mysticism, Eastern philosophy, Western mysticism, alchemy and the occult.
 In 1929, during a trip to Egypt, she met the Spanish archaeologist and professor of philosophy Vicente Galarza y Pérez Castañeda, knows as Count Galarza de Santa Clara, a master of the esoteric, and made several visits to his ashram in India.
 She studied Sanskrit while in India.
 In 1936 she made an extended visit to India with the poet and painter Alice Paalen (later Alice Rahon).
 They become very close and their relationship is shown in their poetry from 1936 to about 1945.
 It is believed that the two had a relationship while in India based on the lesbian attributes present in their work at that time.
 After their trip in India, they didn't see each other again.

 From 1937, she started writing on lesbianism, always with the same lovers: Emily and Rubia.
 This dominates Martha's Opéra (1945), and Dons des Féminines (1951).

 Penrose's work was admired by Paul Éluard, who wrote prefaces for her first collection Herbe à la lune (1935) and Dons des féminines (1951).
 The works in Dons des féminines were greatly inspired by Alice Rohan.
 She also knew the surrealist poet André Breton.

 She collaborated on a few pieces including London Bulletin, VVV, Dyn, and Free Unions.